core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 Furthermore, this document defines Group OSCORE {{I-D.ietf-core-oscore-groupcomm}} as the default group communication security solution for CoAP.
 Security solutions for group communication and configuration other than Group OSCORE are not considered.
 General principles for secure group configuration are in scope.

+Finally, this document defines the foundation of how proxies operate in a group communication scenario (see {{sec-proxy}}) and compiles related issues and limitations to account for (see {{sec-issues-forward-proxies}} and {{sec-issues-reverse-proxies}}).
+While further details that are relevant to operate such proxies are not defined here, other specifications can build on the common denominator provided by this document and define specific realizations of proxies that operate in a group communication scenario.
+For example, a possible realization of proxy for CoAP group communication is specified in {{I-D.ietf-core-groupcomm-proxy}}.

 ## Terminology ## {#terminology}

 {::boilerplate bcp14-tagged}